 Texts: I do not plan to follow any textbook very closely.
 My posted lecture notes will be the main text.

-I will sometimes refer you to some relevant sections of the following books:
+I will sometimes refer you to some relevant sections of literature listed in §0.3 of the lecture notes or to papers available on the internets.